 But is it worth overclocking your PC?
 Will it really meet your expectations?
 Hmm, don’t be too keen about it, until you have tried it or at least found out a little more about it.

-Like it is in the fashion world, not everything which is “in” is practical and worth doing.
-This is the case with overclocking, you can do it, and then you can say you are well proud of yourself: “I overclocked my computer and it’s working like a rocket” – but will it be true?
+Like in the fashion world, not everything that is “in” is practical and worth doing.
+This is the case with overclocking.
+You can do it, and then you can say you are well proud of yourself: “I overclocked my computer, and it’s working like a rocket.”
+But will it be true?
 Most of the pro-overclocking lobby highly exaggerates the advantages of this process.

 Let’s have a look a little further into this, shall we?